AveryMcLean04/TOP-rock_paper_scissors/README.md

 # TOP-rock_paper_scissors
-A simple rock-paper-scissors game played in the consolse, from The Odin Project.
+A simple rock-paper-scissors game played in the console, from The Odin Project.